 unless the station operator chooses to opt out or cancel the

 You may cancel your registration and be eligible for a refund within two business days of placing your order.
-Callsign registration and membership may be cancelled by following the instructions here.
+Callsign registration may be cancelled by contacting us.

 Q: I requested my IRUC today and paid the fee.
 May I start using my IRUC immediately?

 A: You should not begin using your callsign until you receive authorisation from IRUC Administration Centre, even if you received a message confirming successful payment of fees.

 Q: My radio station's studio is located in [COUNTRY A], but my streaming server is located in [COUNTRY B].
 Which country should I obtain my IRUC in?

 A: Your IRUC represents the International Radio District in which the programming actually originates.
 For example, if your station's main studio is in Los Angeles (USA) but your server is located in Tokyo (JP), you must specify Los Angeles as the station's location.

 Q: Am I required to identify my station by its IRUC at regular intervals?

 A: While you are not legally required to identify your station by its IRUC at any specific time, it is suggested that you announce your callsign at the top of each hour, or at the closest natural break in programming (generally within two to three minutes before or after the hour).